Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Two derived versions of P1P1

 It is indicated in \cite[Sec.~3.2]{MR3988086} that computations for the deformed algebras suggest that the cup product on the Hochschild cohomology is often zero on elements in positive degrees.
 We observed a similar phenomenon when we computed the cup product using \texttt{QPA} \cite{qpa} for some randomly chosen deformations.
 Here are some examples we looked at:

 In almost all of these cases, all cup products of elements of positive degree are equal to zero, with the exception of the case $\Psi=(e+h+f)\otimes(e+h+f)$, where the only \emph{a priori} nonzero cup product is indeed non-zero.
+In particular, for the deformation parameter $2e\otimes e+2f\otimes f+h\otimes h$, one observes a very surprising phenomenon: there is no drop in $\dim HH^\bullet$ after deformation, but the cup product is trivial.
+Overall, comparing our results with those of~\cite{MR3988086}, one sees that while two derived equivalent algebras always have isomorphic Hochschild cohomology \cite{MR1099084}, the cohomological behaviour of their deformations may differ in a very substantial way for special values of the deformation parameters.